magento/devdocs/guides/v2.3/graphql/develop/identity-class.md

 title: Identity class
 ---

-If your module caches custom data beyond the default full page cache (which includes product, category, and CMS data), then you must create an `Identity` class for the module.
+If you create a cacheable query (similar to those for product, category, and CMS data), then you must create an `Identity` class for the module.
+The class must return unique identifiers for cache tags that can be invalidated when an entity changes.
 Place this class in your module’s `Model/Resolver` directory.

 An Identity class implements `Magento\Framework\GraphQl\Query\Resolver\IdentityInterface`.
 Your Identity class must contain the following elements: